m4nu56/blog/README.md

 ## Roadmap

+- Integrate twitter feed with last tweets (CORS Issue in January 2024 √)
 - Add a navigation menu and a "About me" page
 - Build a theme for the website to make it more attractive :-°
 - Add a search functionnality